The Main Elephant Ear Plant Types You Should Know About

 Caladiums are perennial plants you will commonly come across in nurseries.

 They are a rather smaller variety of elephant ear plants that can reach only 2 feet in height and have an equal spread.
-The foliage can grow up to 8 to 12 feet long.
+The foliage can grow up to 8 to 12 feet long, making Caladiums one of the amazing plants with big leaves.

 The colorful leaves of Caladium can come in many combinations like red, pink, green, silvery-green, white, and cream.
 They are shaped in the form of a heart, and you can see prominent, vibrant-color veins on the leaves.